wildgoosespeeder/FFMPEG-To-Theora-Vorbis-OGG-File-GUI/README.md

 # FFMPEG-To-Theora-Vorbis-OGG-File-GUI
 Create OGG Video Container Files From Non-OGG Sources

+This app is designed to be portable.
+I won't subject users to use installer programs.
+I rather start off as trustworthy.
+Just excract the exe wherever you desire, preferably on your desktop.

+It's very easy to use.
+Complexity will change later but I will try to keep it easy.

+You can change quality settings, but these are the recommended values:
+Theora quality: 7
+Vorbis quality: 5
+These values can be changed from 0-10, 0 meaning high lossy compression and 10 meaning minimal lossy compression.
+Use these settings to tweak your desired file size.

-Requires FFMPEG exe from the website, preferrably a nightly build:
+Requires FFMPEG exe from this website, preferrably a nightly build:
 * http://ffmpeg.zeranoe.com/builds

 Planned features, from highest priority to lowest priority: